xgds/xgds_core/docs/dataImportYml.rst

       type: string
       default: TEMPPROBE
     - name: temperature_group
-      comment: This does not map to a field, instead the regex causes child fields to be used based on the content of the row, eg 81.3C becomes 81.3 temperature and C units
+      # This does not map to a field, instead the regex causes child fields to be used based on the content of the row, eg 81.3C becomes 81.3 temperature and C units
       type: regex
       regex: (-?\d*[.]*\d*)([KFCkfc])+
       fields: